wp-plugins/reftagger/readme.txt

 = The plugin is not working =

 1. Check to make sure you have activated the plugin from the 'Plugins' page.
-1. Check to make sure you have javascript enabled in your web browser.
+1. Check to make sure you have JavaScript enabled in your web browser.
 1. If you use a different font for your Bible references, such as italic text, go to the options page at 'Options' > 'Reference Tagger' and make sure the script is allowed to search that kind of text.

-= See http://www.Logos.com/RefTagger for more FAQs =
+= See http://www.logos.com/reftagger#faqs for more FAQs =

 == Screenshots ==

-Please see http://www.Logos.com/RefTagger for screenshots.
+Please see http://www.logos.com/reftagger for screenshots.